FrancescoCeruti/linux-show-player/README.md

 #####2.1 Get the source

-Download the source archive from GitHub, the one from the releases is raccomaned.
+Download the source archive from GitHub, the one from the releases is raccomanded.

 #####2.1 Install